 - The date of the commencement of employment.

-- The date of commencement of continuous employment (i.e. taking into account any continuous employment with associated employers: with a common ownership).
+- The date of commencement of continuous employment (i.e. taking into account any continuous employment with associated employers).

 - Where employment is temporary, the end date.

 - Salary payment intervals (e.g. weekly, monthly etc.)

 - Notice required to be given by both parties.

 - If the employment is temporary, the date on which it is expected to end.

 - Place of work (or, if there are various places of work, the address of the employer).

 - Any collective agreements directly affecting the employment (these will have been concluded with a trade union).